DekodeInteraktiv/project-base/INSTALLATION.md

 # Dekode Project Base - Installation

-Dekode Project Base is based on Bedrock, a modern WordPress stack that helps you get started with the best development tools and project structure.
-Much of the philosophy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).

 ## Requirements

-* PHP >= 7.0
+* PHP >= 7.2
 * Composer - [Install](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx)
 * Node >= 14.0

-## TLDR - what's new in ver 2.0?
+## TLDR - what's new?
 Themes, plugins, mu-plugins etc. is now structured under packages and built into the wordpress structure by composer.
 All build scripts are run from root and automatically looks through `./packages`.
 Packages need an `entry-files.json` file to define what files should be build when running npm build/start and a `composer.json` that defines what it is and gives the package a name.
 Codeship testing/build commands are now located in the repository under `./tools`.
 Any time a new package is added it needs to be referenced in the project-base root composer.json using @dev.

 ## Structure

-- *Packages* - Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into public by composer using symlinks.
+* *Packages* - Contains all of the code developed for the project such as plugins, themes, mu-plugins and any custom libs etc. This gets built into public by composer using symlinks.
-- *Public* - The files used by WordPress.
+* *Public* - The files used by WordPress.
 Contents are generated automatically from packages using composer.
 This folder shouldn't need to be touched at all.
-- *Tools* - Build and setup scripts used by Codeship and Local
+* *Tools* - Build and setup scripts used by Codeship and Local
-- *Config* - Environment variable setup
+* *Config* - Environment variable setup

 ## Local setup
 1. If setting up a new project, create a git repo using [Project base](https://github.com/DekodeInteraktiv/project-base) as the template.
 Otherwise skip this step.